 According to the current state of knowledge, there is no undesired elimination of physiological blood constituents, such as albumin and platelets, beyond that which can be expected within the scope of general hemofiltration or dialysis.
 (Ref: 1-8)

-In addition, we have a number of case reports on the safe use of CytoSorb therapy in a variety of clinical indications.
-To the case series and case reports.
+In addition, we have a number of published clinical data on the safe use of CytoSorb therapy in a variety of clinical indications.
+To the case series and case reports

 (1) Einsatz eines Zytokinfilters in die Herz-Lungen-Maschine

 Deppe AC, Weber C, Choi YH, Wahlers T.

 (2) Effect of hemoadsorption during cardiopulmonary bypass surgery – a blinded, randomized, controlled pilot study using a novel adsorbent.